timescale/docs.timescale.com-content/tutorials/continuous-aggs-tutorial.md

 Let's start by downloading the data.

 This dataset contains two files:
-1. `contagg_nyc_data.sql` - A SQL file that will set up the necessary tables for the continuous aggregates tutorial.
+1. `nyc_data_contagg.sql` - A SQL file that will set up the necessary tables for the continuous aggregates tutorial.
 1. `nyc_data_rides.csv` - A CSV file with the ride data.